dsmsuite/analyzer.dotnet.roslyn/README.md

-#  A software dependency analyzer for .Net using the Roslyn compiler
+#  A software dependency analyzer for C# using the Roslyn compiler

 # Introduction